Frederick L. Conklin: Naval career

-Later years
+Later life

 In September 1949, Conklin retired from the navy at age 63.
 He was then hired as the head of the Berrien County Hospital at Berrien Center, Michigan.
 Conklin was credited with having "performed miracles in bringing the hospital up to standards considered normal of first run institutions."
 Conklin resigned the post in 1953 after complaining that he could not conduct a good operation unless he a free hand in hiring staff and control of medical operations.